purestorage-partnerconnect/ucs-director-plugin/README.md

 * Schedule Volume Snapshot

 ### Compatibility
-The UCS Director 5.4,5.5 and 6.0 FlashArray adapter supports rest api 1.4 and later versions that is part of Purity 4.1, 4.5 and 4.6+ releases.
+The Pure Storage UCS Director adapter supports REST API 1.4 and later versions that is part of Purity 4.1, 4.5 and 4.6+ releases.
 The rest api 1.4+ backward compatibility is ensured across all of Purity releases starting with 4.1.

 ### Support
-The FlashArray adapter is not supported by Pure Storage.
-Cisco technical assistance center provides support for UCS Director as part of the contract included in the software license purchase.
-Cisco does not provide support for 3rd party vendor adapters.
-The support for the FlashArray adapter is provided by OneCloud Inc. as paid service or through community.purestorage.com at no charge on best effort basis.
+The Pure Storage plugin for UCS Dirctor is supported by Pure Storage through its normal support channels.